 Ways to Preserve Dried Leaves and Flowers

-Make sure to use plenty of the mixture for the stems to absorb the glycerin – they will need to be completely covered.
+- Make sure to use plenty of the mixture for the stems to absorb the glycerin – they will need to be completely covered.

-This process takes 2-6 weeks.
+- This process takes 2-6 weeks.
 You can tell it’s complete by how the leaves will look.
-They will most likely turn a greenish brown.
+They typically turn a greenish brown.

 Use 1 part shellac and 2 parts denatured alcohol.
-Dip the leaves into the mixture or apply with a paintbrush.
+Dip the leaves or flowers into the mixture or apply with a paintbrush.
 Make sure to do this in a well-ventilated area or outside.

 Spray the entire leaf or flower with hairspray.
 Coat 3-4 times for best effect.